-In this manual, the OPM interface is described based on a set up using a Power Meter console consisting of either a Thorlabs PM100USB with a Thorlabs Photodiode Power Sensor S122C, or a Thorlabs PM101 with a Thorlabs Photodiode Power Sensor S120C, connected to a PC running with OS Windows® 10.
-Variations in the interface due to certain power meter consoles are described in the section OPM with Different Devices 3.
+In this manual, the OPM interface is described based on a set up using a power meter console consisting of a Thorlabs PM61 Series connected to a PC running with OS Windows® 11.
+Variations in the interface due to certain power meter consoles are described in the section OPM with Different Devices.

-The OPM automatically connects the first recognized power meter, lists it in the left panel in Active Devices (here: PM101) and shows the setting options for power measurements recorded by the connected power meter.
+The OPM automatically connects the first recognized power meter, lists it in the left panel in Active Devices (here: PM61 Series) and shows the setting options for power measurements recorded by the connected power meter.